-According to the United States of America Pickleball Association (USAPA), Pickleball is “A paddle sport created for all ages and skill levels.
+According to the United States of America Pickleball Association (USAPA), it is “A paddle sport created for all ages and skill levels.
 The rules are simple, and the game is easy for beginners to learn, but can develop into a quick, fast-paced, competitive game for experienced players.”
-It is named after Pickleball creator Joel Pritchard’s dog, Pickles.
+It is named after creator Joel Pritchard’s dog, Pickles.

 Combining court dimensions similar to badminton, paddles similar to table tennis, and a light ball similar to wiffleball, Pickleball is a unique experience.
 Unlike tennis, the ball is served underhand to begin the volley, and a point is scored when a team allows two bounces without a return.
 Casual games are customarily played to 11, while tournament play ends at a score of 15 or 21.